SuperOfficeDocs/superoffice-docs/docs/ui/soprotocol/open-dialog.md

 * UserId and Password refers to the SuperOffice login name and Password
 * Culture refers to the culture string which determines the user interaction language
-* TrayApp which could be either “yes” or “no” indicates whether the TrayApp is installed or not.
+* TrayApp which could be either "yes" or "no" indicates whether the TrayApp is installed or not.

 <!-- Referenced links -->
 [1]: